ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Proposed Method

-We construct \ours upon unified multimodal models, which inherently possess both understanding and generation capabilities.
-Motivated by the observation that multimodal understanding is generally more reliable and easier to achieve than multimodal generation~\cite{zhang2025unified,zhang2025unified1}, \ours leverages the model’s strong understanding ability to adaptively select the optimal action for a given case that enhances the overall generation quality.
-This design enables \ours to fully exploit the potential of a single unified multimodal model without any additional training or external modules, thereby achieving efficient test-time scaling.
+We create \ours for unified multimodal models (UMMs), which inherently possess both understanding and generation capabilities.
+Motivated by the observation that multimodal understanding is generally more reliable and easier to achieve than image generation~\cite{zhang2025unified,zhang2025unified1}, \ours leverages the model’s strong understanding ability to adaptively select the optimal action for a given case, then utilize the generation module to execute the corresponding action, thereby enhancing the overall generation quality.
+This design enables \ours to fully utilize the potential of a single UMM without any additional training or external modules, thereby achieving efficient test-time scaling.
 In this section, we first introduce the overall agent framework of \ours, followed by a detailed description of its action space.
+After that, we provide the details about the policy controller, including the specific prompt and action parsing.